National security: United Kingdom

 The primary body responsible for coordinating national security policy in the UK is the National Security Council (United Kingdom) which helps produce and enact the UK's National Security Strategy.
 It was created in May 2010 by the new coalition government of the Conservative Party (UK) and Liberal Democrats.
 The National Security Council is a committee of the Cabinet of the United Kingdom and was created as part of a wider reform of the national security apparatus.
 This reform also included the creation of a National Security Adviser and a National Security Secretariat to support the National Security Council.

 United States

 National Security Act of 1947

-The concept of national security became an official guiding principle of foreign policy in the United States when the National Security Act of 1947 was signed on July 26, 1947, by U.S. President Harry S. Truman.
+The concept of national security became an official guiding principle of U.S. foreign policy when the National Security Act of 1947 was signed on 26 July 1947, by U.S. President Harry S. Truman.
 As amended in 1949, this Act: